-This PGD is for the administration of the smallpox vaccine, non-replicating, live modified vaccinia virus Ankara - Bavarian Nordic (MVA-BN), to individuals identified for immunisation in response to monkeypox in the UK.
-This PGD allows only the use of US licensed Batches FDP00012 and FDP00072 of Jynneos® vaccine.
+This PGD is for the administration of the smallpox vaccine, non-replicating, live modified vaccinia virus Ankara - Bavarian Nordic (MVA-BN), to individuals identified for immunisation in response to monkeypox (mpox) in the UK.
+This PGD allows only the use of US licensed Batch FDP00072 of Jynneos® vaccine.